prisms-center/CASMcode_crystallography/README.md

 - Data structures for representing lattices, crystal structures, and degrees of freedom (DoF).
-- Methods for enumerating superlattices, making super structures, finding primitive and reduced cells, and finding symmetry operations.
+- Methods for enumerating superlattices, making superstructures, finding primitive and reduced cells, and finding symmetry operations.

 #### Install